-The Crypto-Officer is responsible for initialization and security-relevant configuration and management of the module.
-Please see the McAfee Firewall Enterprise, Virtual Appliance Installation Guide for more information on configuring and maintaining the module.
+The Crypto-Officer is responsible for installation, initialization, and security-relevant configuration and management of the module.
+Please see McAfee's Administration Guide for more information on configuring and maintaining the module.

-3.1.1 Installation
+3.1.1 Installation and Upgrading

 The cryptographic module requires that the proper version be installed on the target hardware.
 The Crypto-Officer must have a McAfee-provided grant number in order to download the required image.
 Grant numbers are sent to McAfee customers via email after the purchase of a McAfee product.